RoryMurphy1997/GitHubAPIVis/README.md

 source("Interrogate API.R", echo = TRUE)

-This will run the code necessary to produce the visualisation, installing the needed packages if they have not been installed.
+This will run the code necessary to produce the visualisation, installing the needed packages in R if they have not been installed on your device.